Suga's net worth: All about the BTS star's luxurious assets and brand deals

 If nothing else, Suga’s extremely stylish designer clothes and accessories prove he’s living a good life!
 From New Balance and Gucci to Balenciaga, you’ll find a number of designer pieces decked in Suga’s wardrobe.

-The rapper apparently owns a Bottega Veneta Spring 2018 Peach Rose Lamb jacket worth USD 5900, a tie bar by Thom Browne costing USD 2607 as well as a Gucci Grey-Blue Wool jacket with vest and Gucci Interlocking G Patch jacket worth USD 3600 and USD 2600 respectively.
+The rapper apparently owns a Bottega Veneta Spring 2018 Peach Rose Lamb jacket worth USD 5900 (INR 4.86 lakh approx.), a tie bar by Thom Browne costing USD 2607 (INR 2.15 lakh approx.) as well as a Gucci Grey-Blue Wool jacket with vest and Gucci Interlocking G Patch jacket worth USD 3600 (INR 2.96 lakh approx.) and USD 2600 (INR 2.14 lakh approx.) respectively.
 Suga also loves Amiri shirts and pants, while you’ll also find him flaunting Valentino pieces worth thousands of dollars.

 View this post on Instagram

 Meanwhile, Rolex continues to remain BTS’ most-loved brand when it comes to watches.
-Suga also has an extensive Rolex collection, which includes the Rolex Oyster Perpetual Datejust 36 watch worth around USD 10,000.
+Suga also has an extensive Rolex collection, which includes the Rolex Oyster Perpetual Datejust 36 watch worth around USD 10,000 (INR 8.14 lakh approx.).
 Another luxury watch brand Suga swears by is the Swiss giant Audemars Piguet.
-The singer was spotted wearing the brand’s Royal Oak Selfwinding which is approximately worth $17,750 USD, as per Koreaboo.
+The singer was spotted wearing the brand’s Royal Oak Selfwinding which is approximately worth $17,750 USD (INR 14 lakh approx.), as per Koreaboo.

 View this post on Instagram